OCDDiva/OCDDiva-project/README.md

 1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
 1. In the deploy section, select manual deploy

+## Acknowledgement

+Creator:
+- Kalia McKinley

+Developers:
+- Everett Butler
+- Leigh Stephenson
+- Miguel Torres
+- Stephen Vertucci
+- Seth Woodson
+- Sam Gossie

 ## Update Documentation

 Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
-Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
+Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 -->